Ohmic sensing

 Provided by the ASK Keyboard Dictionary

-Ohmic sensing is IBM's term for the simplest form of keyboard sensing and operates on the principle of registering keys when electricity sent through a circuit (such as a key-matrix) returns.
-This is a principle shared by most keyboards whether it is Alps SKCx/SKBx, Cherry MX, IBM membrane buckling springs or buckling sleeves, or rubber dome over membrane key-switches in question.
-As the aforementioned key-switches work by closing a circuit when two contacts are closed, this principle is more commonly referred to as contact-based or conductive-contact sensing.
-Keyboards that use ohmic sensing are known as contact-based keyboards or ohmic keyboards.
-It's believed that "ohmic" refers to Ohm's law as a whole (ie, operates on basic electric principles) rather than resistance or Ohms as a unit.
+Ohmic sensing is IBM's term for the simplest and most common form of keyswitch sensing, operating on the principle of detecting a key press when electricity sent down one trace in a circuit such as a keymatrix returns to another after the pressed key bridges a set of contacts.
+As such, this principle is more commonly referred to as "contact-based" or "conductive-contact sensing".
+This is a principle is shared by most keyswitch designs, whether it is Alps SKCx and SKBx, Cherry ML, MX and MY, IBM membrane buckling springs or buckling sleeves, or dome over membrane keyswitches in question.
+Keyboards that use ohmic sensing are known as "contact-based keyboards" or "ohmic keyboards".
+It is believed that "ohmic" refers to Ohm's law as a whole (i.e., operates on basic electric principles) rather than resistance or Ohms as a unit.

 Sources